bart-blommaerts/microservices/README.md

 * java -jar target/address-listener-0.0.1-SNAPSHOT.jar

 Listener does not need to be explicitly invoked, but will display messages on receival.
 This can be changed in `AddressListenerController` as it is a `RestController`.
-After updating an address with the Address Publisher and waiting for the listener to be invoked, the Address for the Synchronous Address and PersonAddress microservices will be updated.
+After updating an address with the Address Publisher and waiting for the listener to be invoked, the address of the Synchronous Address and PersonAddress microservices will be updated.